Tang-Moyan/G20_SciCite/README.md

 ### Step 1:
 Download pretrained weight(i.e.,Glove):

-We have transformed the word embedding to .npy file so you don't have to do the converting process.
+We have transformed the word embedding to .npy file so you don't have to do the conversion process.

 Download the pretrained weight from:
 ```